 Service Levels Agreements for a New Block Management Contract

-In general, you should make sure that these focus on the main problems that affect your building.
-Our suggested SLAs below are designed for a building which requires improved general maintenance, however, if you are completing a large external works project, have some large legal issues or have some other specific problems, SLAs should be included around those.
+You won’t be able to cover every type of service that your managing agent performs however, you should make sure that these focus on the main problems that affect your building.
+Our suggested SLAs below are for a building which requires improved general maintenance – if you are completing a large external works project, have some large legal issues these should be expanded on.

 The Specific SLA's

 The managing agent will agree to uphold and enforce all tenants of a lease or share of freehold agreement unless:

 - They contradict current UK and local borough laws, regulations and statues

 - An agreement is made with the Leaseholder or Share of Freehold committee to disregard or alter these